“It’s time to let go of the long hours and live a balanced life.” — Samantha LoDuca

-Samantha who goes by “Sam” recently spoke to me about her studies in Rome and why she enjoys European culture.
-She is an ambitious goal seeker who has met the goals that she set for herself.
+Samantha (AKA Sam) recently spoke to me about her studies in Rome and why she enjoys European culture.
+She is an ambitious goal-seeker who has met the goals that she set for herself.
 She calls this her “self pact.”
 She thrives by putting herself into situations where she is learning.
-Her interview taught me more about who she was and who she wants to become while she is in Spain.
+Her interview taught me more about who she is and who she wants to become while she is in Spain.

-Sam is dedicated, sophisticated and takes pride in her appearance.
-Her skirts billow past her knees and she is always perfectly accessorized and her authenticity shines when she speaks about her goals.
-That unique, authentic aura is why I wanted to highlight her favorite quote which she shared with me after our interview.
+Sam is dedicated, sophisticated, and takes pride in her appearance.
+Her skirts billow past her knees and she is always perfectly accessorized.
+Her authenticity shines when she speaks about her goals.
+That unique, authentic aura is why I wanted to highlight her favorite quote, which she shared with me after our interview.
 When I read it, Sam’s outlook was clearly reflected.

 “Every one of a hundred thousand cities around the world had its own special sunset and it was worth going there, just once, to see the sun go down” – Ryu Murakami

-Samantha LoDuca is originally from Oconomowoc, Wisconsin but, for the past five years she has been living in Chicago.
-She went to Loyola University and, immediately after graduating, she got a job working in HR at a large corporation in Chicago.
-After about two years of working 60-plus hour work weeks, Sam decided to seek her destiny in Spain —a new life immersed in a culture that she longed to be a part of.
+Samantha LoDuca is originally from Oconomowoc, Wisconsin but, for the past five years, she has been living in Chicago.
+She went to Loyola University and, immediately after graduating, got a job working in HR at a large corporation in Chicago.
+After about two years of working 60-plus hour work weeks, Sam decided to seek her destiny in Spain — a new life immersed in a culture that she longed to be part of.

 Why did you choose to come to Spain/Europe?